Maine Mass Timber Commercialization Center Overview

 The Maine Mass Timber Commercialization Center brings together industrial partners, trade organizations, construction firms, architects, and other stakeholders in the region to revitalize and diversify Maine’s forest-based economy by bringing innovative mass timber manufacturing to the State of Maine.
 The emergence of this new innovation based industry cluster will result in positive economic impacts to both local and regional economies, particularly in Maine’s rural communities.

-The Maine Mass Timber Commercialization Center has four focus areas:
+The Maine Mass Timber Commercialization Center has four primary objectives:

-- Formalize and support efforts of the recently formed (2016) Maine Mass Timber Advisory Committee (MMTAC), to-date an informal/ad hoc group of University scientists and economists, sawmills, the Maine Forest Products Council, engineers, architects, general contractors and others.
+- Formalize and support efforts of the recently formed (2016) Maine Mass Timber Advisory Committee (MMTAC), to-date an informal/ad hoc group of University scientists and economists, CLT producers, sawmills, the Maine Forest Products Council, engineers, architects, general contractors, and others.

-- The Commercialization Center and MMTAC will coordinate and sponsor a roadmapping conference to better identify research and policy needs affecting mass timber construction in the Northeastern U.S. as well as CLT manufacturing in Maine.
+- The Commercialization Center and MMTAC will coordinate and sponsor a road mapping conference to better identify research and policy needs affecting mass timber construction in the Northeastern U.S. as well as CLT manufacturing in Maine (occurred in October 2018 with 165 attendees).

 - The MMTAC, will investigate avenues for State of Maine support for a CLT demonstration project for Maine.
 A successful CLT demonstration project in Maine may be the single most important driver of this technology locally, and serve as a de-risking tool for investors, designers, and manufacturers considering siting a plant in Maine.

-- Create an Attraction Package – download the full version (26.2 MB), or the abridged version (1.4 MB) – to help attract a mass timber manufacturer to invest and locate in Maine.
-The Business Attraction Package will present several possible locations for a CLT plant within the state, based on criteria such as: site characteristics, environmental issues, utilities, transportation access, labor profile, business climate, quality of life, public services, and State and Federal incentive and tax exemption/credit programs applicable to CLT manufacturing facilities.
+- Create an Attraction Package laying out the Business Case for CLT Manufacturing in Maine – download the full version (26.2 MB), or the abridged version (1.4 MB) – to help attract a mass timber manufacturer to invest and locate in Maine.
+The Business Attraction Package presents several possible locations for a CLT plant within the state, based on criteria such as: site characteristics, environmental issues, utilities, transportation access, labor profile, business climate, quality of life, public services, and State and Federal incentive and tax exemption/credit programs applicable to CLT manufacturing facilities.

 For more information: